atomsbaza/piAssignment/README.md

 3. Try to use Authentication because I never use it from scratch so I am not sure what I should do.
 In this case, I already installed OAuth 2.0(Identity Server 4) but have not successfully used it

 ## trade-offs and decisions
-1. I use Linq because it easy just connect db then write logic to do task
+1. I use Linq because it is easy just connect the DB and then write logic to do the task
+2. It first time that I have written a unit test, so I'm not sure it good enough